Kir-Antipov/mc-publish/README.md

 #### github-draft

-`true` to create a draft (unpublished) release, `false` to create a published one.
-Unused if the GitHub Release already exists.
-Default value is `false`. [🛈](https://docs.github.com/en/rest/releases/releases#create-a-release)
+Set to `true` to create a draft release; `false` otherwise.
+Ignored if the GitHub Release already exists.
+Default value is `false`.

 ```yaml
 github-draft: false